Skip to main content

 Tax obligations for Canadian students studying in the U.S.

-Every international student has to file a tax return in the U.S. — regardless of whether or not they’ve earned an income while in the U.S. As a non-resident in the U.S., they will need to file what is known as a Form 8843 before the deadline.
-Typically, the deadline for filing Form 8843 is the same as any tax return that’s due — April 15th (recently this deadline was extended due to the circumstances of the COVID-19 pandemic).
-If your student earned an income in the U.S., they must also file a tax return — Form 1040NR or Form 1040 NR-EZ as well as Form 8843.
+Every international student has to file a tax return in the U.S. — regardless of whether or not you’ve earned an income while in America.
+As a non-resident, you will need to file what is known as Form 8843 before the deadline.
+Typically, the deadline for filing Form 8843 is the same as any tax return due — April 15th.
+If you earn an income in the U.S., you must also file a tax return — Form 1040NR or Form 1040 NR-EZ and Form 8843.

-Compliance with the IRS is one of the conditions of the student visa (and if your child wants to get a job in the U.S. in the future, the handling of U.S. taxes can affect future Green Card applications).
+Compliance with the IRS is one of the conditions of the student visa (and if you want to get a job in the U.S. in the future, the handling of U.S. taxes can affect future Green Card applications).
 It’s worth working with an accountant or a tax filing service to help make filing U.S. taxes easy and worry-free.

 Attending college or university for the first time is exciting for any student.
-Going to school in another country adds an extra layer of adventure and perhaps a little bit of added anxiety.
-By getting your student’s paperwork and finances in order well in advance, you can help get them ready for what’s surely going to be a remarkable year ahead.
+Going to school in another country adds an extra layer of adventure and perhaps some anxiety.
+By getting your paperwork and finances in order well in advance, you can be ready for what’s surely going to be a remarkable year ahead.

 Learn more